ghjuliasialelli/AGBD/README.md

 The dataset is openly accessible on [HuggingFace](https://huggingface.co/datasets/prs-eth/AGBD), where it is stored in a streamable ML-ready format.

 ## Data downloading and Models training
 Should you wish to reproduce our results, we provide in the [Models section](https://github.com/ghjuliasialelli/AGBD/tree/main/Models) of this repository the code we used to train our benchmark models.
-Should you want to reproduce our experiments with the data format we used can download the data as described, and use the provided data loader.
+Should you want to reproduce our experiments with the data format we used, you can download the data and use the provided data loader.
+You can find further instruction on how to do it in the dedicated folder.
 Note that the data is ~300GB.
-You can find further instruction on how to do it in the dedicated folder.

 ## Patches creation
 We provide an example for the patches creation procedure, in the [Patches section](https://github.com/ghjuliasialelli/AGBD/tree/main/Patches) of this repository.
 Further instructions can be found there.